Brain Eschews Mindfulness

 TRY TO BREATHE NATURALLY THIS WAY FOR 10 MINUTES

 Now here is the tricky bit.
-I bet you found your mind wandering away from breathing to your ideas and stories that you rather did not interfere.
+I bet you found your mind wandering away from breathing to your ideas and stories that you have been thinking about before : lists, chores, relationships, family matters, work matters.
 Minds do that.

 Don’t be surprised.

 You are just beginning to understand this core Mindfulness practice.
 You are like a weightlifter with scrawny arms.